JoelMathewC/glam.jl/active-set-opt/README.md

    1. The active set is whatever is required to identify if A[i] has changed from the previous iteration
 2. if `B[..]` is not constant across iterations
    1. The active is whatever is required to identify if either A[i], B[k] (and so on) has changed across iterations

+The only problem at the moment is that it causes non-concordant traversal.